arxignis/moat/README.md

 - Content scanning requires a running ClamAV server and is disabled by default
 - PROXY protocol support enables proper client IP preservation through load balancers
 - Health check endpoints can be configured for monitoring and load balancer integration
-- Access logs, statistics, and events are batched and sent to Arxignis API for analysis
+- Access logs, statistics, and events are batched and sent to Gen0Sec API for analysis
 - Configuration priority: YAML file > Command line arguments > Environment variables
 - Upstreams configuration supports hot-reloading - changes apply immediately without restart
 - Service discovery providers: file (static), Consul, and Kubernetes
-- Arxignis paths are global paths that work across all hostnames and are evaluated before hostname-specific routing
+- Gen0Sec paths are global paths that work across all hostnames and are evaluated before hostname-specific routing

 ## Thank you!
 [Cloudflare](https://github.com/cloudflare) for Pingora and Wirefilter